-This course will be focused on the study of openings.
-A strong opening knowledge is essential to being confident in every game of chess you play.
-Many variations and lines will be discussed and scholars will have hands-on opportunities to practice their new weapons.
-Openings for both colors will be delved into and each scholar will leave the course with a complete opening repertoire and renewed excitement for beginning a game of chess.
+This course is focused on the study of openings.
+A strong opening knowledge is essential to being confident in every game of chess.
+Scholars will discuss many variations and lines and will have hands-on opportunities to practice their new weapons.
+Scholars delve into openings for both colors, and will leave the course with a complete opening repertoire and renewed excitement for beginning a game of chess.